11 Words Invented By Italian-Americans

 Little by little, new American words started to become part of their everyday lives, infiltrating their Italian way of life, intermingling with the various Italian regional dialects, and ultimately bringing heart and soul to the streets of Little Italy.
 Years later, these continue to form an essential part of the Italian stereotype, something that can clearly be seen in famous films such as The Godfather.

-Here are just a few examples of commonly used Italian-American words — all of which are still used today by the children and grandchildren of this first generation of immigrants.
+Here are just a few examples of commonly used Italian-American slang — all of which are still used today by the children and grandchildren of this first generation of immigrants.

-No, we’re not talking about characters from some random Japanese anime series — despite any similarity between these words and the names of famous fictional figures like Godzilla or Mazinga Z, these words actually refer to household appliances!
-Clearly the dear inhabitants of Mulberry Street decided to refer to such objects in their own special ways, often without bothering to check the spelling first.
-That’s why the perfect Italian-American housewife would clean the house with the “vachiuma clina” (vacuum cleaner, or “aspirapolvere” in proper Italian), and then use the “vascinga mascina” (washing machine, or “lavatrice”) to do the laundry.
+No, we’re not talking about characters from a Japanese anime series — despite any similarity between these words and the names of famous fictional figures like Godzilla or Mazinga Z, these words actually refer to household appliances!
+Clearly, the dear inhabitants of Mulberry Street decided to refer to such objects in their own special ways, often without bothering to check the spelling first.
+That’s why the typical Italian-American housewife would clean the house with the vachiuma clina (vacuum cleaner, or aspirapolvere in proper Italian), and then use the vascinga mascina (washing machine, or lavatrice) to do the laundry.

-Let’s see if you have any idea what our Italian-American friend might be talking about here.
-No, it has nothing to do with botany: the Italian-American in question is actually telling his family back in Italy that he got a job (“giobba”) with a boss (“bosso”), and now he has managed to start up his own business (or “bisinisse”).
+Let’s see if you have any idea what this Italian-American slang might be referring to here.
+No, it has nothing to do with botany: this person is actually telling his family back in Italy that he got a job (giobba) with a boss (bosso), and now he has managed to start up his own business (or bisinisse).

 Although Italians are famous across the world for their cuisine, in this case, food has nothing to do with the word.
 The actual meaning of this “culinary” mispronunciation is none other than one of New York City’s most famous boroughs: Brooklyn!
 It’s funny to imagine an Italian housewife hearing about the area on the other side of the bridge, and arbitrarily referring to it as a similar-sounding vegetable that she eats every day!